 Webinar 3: Are We AI Ready?

-In this final webinar in the Hertfordshire Futures Debates series we will look at the digital arena both from the innovation side – how can this cross-cutting sector drive innovation across key sectors – as well as skills and inclusion to ensure that we better harness its benefits and future-proof our economy for a digital age.
+In this final webinar in the Hertfordshire Futures Debates series, we viewed the digital arena both from an innovation lens and also skills and inclusion to ensure that we better harness its benefits and future-proof our economy for a digital age.

 Our approach to engagement has been underpinned by these key principles.